-For years, filmmakers have faced uphill battles when it comes to making films and getting them out there for the world to see.
-Just finding funding for production on its own was (and still is) an amazing achievement.
-But once that a film is finished there’s still the matter of distribution.
-In this post, you’re going to learn how to sell your movie on the internet.
+For years, filmmakers have faced uphill battles when making films and getting them out there for the world to see.
+Finding funding for production alone was (and still is) a fantastic achievement.
+But once a film is finished, there’s still the matter of distribution.
+In this post, you’ll learn how to sell your movie online.

 Distribution is simply the process of releasing your film for public consumption.
-In the past, the entire distribution process was safeguarded by a bunch of powerful conglomerates.
+In the past, many powerful conglomerates safeguarded the entire distribution process.
 And after a tiring tour on the festival circuit, many filmmakers went into deals with these companies, lucky to sign, even a crappy distribution deal.
 Thankfully, those days are done.

 5 Simple Steps To Help You Sell Your Movie On The Internet

-The internet has quite literally changed the game.
-As an indie filmmaker, you now have the ability to sell your film in popular marketplaces like iTunes, Amazon, Google Play, VUDU (and more) without a distribution deal.
-And while access to the marketplaces is exciting, you are now responsible for managing your own promotion.
+The Internet has quite literally changed the game.
+As an indie filmmaker, you can now sell your film in popular marketplaces like iTunes, Amazon, Google Play, and VUDU (and more) without a distribution deal.
+And while access to the marketplaces is exciting, you are now responsible for managing your promotion.
 So taking time to focus on the following fundamentals is a good start.
-With that in mind, here are 5 key steps that you’ll want to remember.
+With that in mind, here are five key steps you’ll want to remember.

-- Know Your Market – You’re never going to appeal to everyone.
+Know Your Market – You’re never going to appeal to everyone.
 Just because streaming video puts your film in front of potentially millions of people, that doesn’t mean they’ll all watch it.
-Instead, know your niche market and then promote your film to your focused fan base.
+Instead, know your niche market and then promote your movie to your focused fan base.

-- Trolls Talk – Like it or not, some people are just going to troll you and your work.
-Even the most popular filmmakers have haters.
-The key is knowing that even those who troll your stuff may end up seeing it just to see how much more they can hate it.
+Trolls Talk – Like it or not, some people will troll you and your work.
+Even the most famous filmmakers have haters.
+The key is knowing that even those who troll your stuff may end up seeing it to see how much more they can hate it.
 The bottom line?
 Don’t be afraid of people hating you and your work.

-- Stand Out – What’s the hook of your movie?
-What really helps it stand out from all the other films people can watch?
-The ease with which you can sell your movie on the internet has given rise to a flood of movies.
-It’s vital that your film has a marketing hook that stands out and gets you and your work noticed.
+Stand Out – What’s the hook of your movie?
+What helps it stand out from all the other films people can watch?
+The ease with which you can sell your movie online has given rise to many movies.
+Your film must have a marketing hook that makes you and your work noticed.

-- Use Your Website – Your website is your hub for building that fan base, for finding an audience, for marketing, for networking, and even for selling your film.
-Simply put, you need a solid, well-made website.
+Use Your Website – Your website is your hub for building that fan base, finding an audience, marketing, networking, and even selling your film.
+But you need a solid, well-made website.